 - How quickly you want results

-- How much time you can dedicate to training each day
+- The time you can dedicate to training each day

 - How much excess body fat you can gain without worrying

-- How many calories you are already consuming on average
+- The number of calories you are already consuming on average

 If you are skinny and have always been skinny then we can assume that you have been maintaining weight for quite some time, meaning that your average calorie intake is probably 2,500.